janis-commerce/elasticsearch/README.md

 Insert/update an item into the elasticsearch.
 Requires a `model [Model]` and `item [Object]`
-Returns the ID of the upserted item if the operation was successful or `false` if not.
+Returns the ID of the upserted item

 ### ***async*** `multiSave(model, [{items}])`